sarswatPreeti/sarswatPreeti/README.md

 ### 🧠 About Me

-- 🎯 **Goal:** To craft impactful digital solutions and grow as a full-stack developer with a focus on Web3 and cybersecurity.
+- 🎯 **Goal:** To craft impactful digital solutions and grow as a full-stack developer with a focus on Web3.
 - 💻 Passionate about **Blockchain, Web Development, and Open Source**.
 - 🌱 Currently diving deeper into **Solidity, Docker, and Stellar Blockchain**.
 - 💬 Ask me about **JavaScript, React, Node.js, or anything Web3-related!**